hpc/pavilion2/docs/results/parse.rst

 1. A list of files is generated from the globs in the ``files`` option, in order.

-   - If a glob matches no files, the glob is given a 'no matches' entry in our list of results per file.
+   - If a glob matches no files, the glob is given a '_unmatched_glob' entry in our list of results per file.
+These start with an underscore, so won't be in the final results, but will be evaluated when using 'per_file: all' or 'per_file: any'.
 2. Each file is searched using the the ``for_lines_matching`` *AND* ``preceded_by`` options.
 The result parser is called to look at any lines that match all of these conditions.

    - The parser can look at more than just the matched line.
+The file is reset such that we continue looking at lines starting at the line after the matched line, regardless of what the result parser does.
 3. The result parser returns matched data, or not.
 4. The ``match_select`` option which result to return from the list of matches.